weakbox/weakbox/README.md

 # 📦 Welcome to my GitHub!
-I am a Computer/Electrical Engineer from Halifax Nova Scotia with a passion for design and programming!
+I am a Computer Engineer from Halifax Nova Scotia with a passion for problem-solving!

 ## Project Examples